 Abdominal aortic aneurysm (AAA) repair is done to treat an aneurysm.
 An aneurysm is a bulging, weak spot in the aorta that may be at risk for rupturing.
 In this case, the aneurysm is in part of the aorta that is in the abdomen.

 An amputation is the surgical removal of a all or part of an arm or leg due to injury, infection, or injury.

-You may need regular blood tests to keep track of how well you and your doctor are managing a condition such as diabetes or high cholesterol.
+You may need regular blood tests to keep track of how well you and your healthcare provider are managing a condition, such as diabetes or high cholesterol.